git/git.github.io/rev_news/drafts/edition-3.md

 > Apparently, gitk rereads the refs but not commits it has read already -
 > and the commit reading includes the notes lookup.

-and decided to `cc the master`.
-The master is Paulus aka Paul Mackerras who created gitk ten years ago and has been maintaining since that time.
+and decided to "cc the master".
+The master is Paulus aka Paul Mackerras who created gitk ten years ago and has been maintaining it since that time.

 Paul agreed that indeed works need to be done to fix this problem.
 He